C++ Coroutines (C++20)

 5. Common Coroutine Types

-1. std::generator<T> (C++23) — synchronous pull generator.
-Standard library.
+1. std::generator<T> (C++23) — synchronous pull generator. stdlib.

 2. task<T> — async return value.
-No standard version yet (expected in C++26).
-Use cppcoro, folly, or asio in the meantime.
+Not standard yet (expected C++26).
+Use cppcoro, folly, or asio.

-3. lazy<T>, shared_task<T>, async streams — third-party libraries.
+3. lazy<T>, shared_task<T>, async streams — third-party.

 6. When to Use Coroutines

-1. Hot loops where the suspension overhead matters.
+1. Hot loops — suspension overhead matters.

 7. Performance Considerations